grahamwhaley/runtime/docs/architecture/architecture.md

 #### Runtime

-`cc-oci-runtime` is an OCI compatible container runtime and is responsible for handling all commands specified by [the OCI runtime specification](https://github.com/opencontainers/runtime-spec) and launching `cc-shim` instances.
+`cc-runtime` is an OCI compatible container runtime and is responsible for handling all commands specified by [the OCI runtime specification](https://github.com/opencontainers/runtime-spec) and launching `cc-shim` instances.

-Here we will describe how `cc-oci-runtime` handles the most important OCI commands.
+Here we will describe how `cc-runtime` handles the most important OCI commands.

 ##### `create`

-When handling the OCI `create` command, `cc-oci-runtime` goes through the following steps:
+When handling the OCI `create` command, `cc-runtime` goes through the following steps:

 1. Create the container namespaces (Only the network and mount namespaces are currently supported), according to the container OCI configuration file.